redlibrarian/redlibrarian.github.io/_posts/2018-05-09-copyright-and-property.markdown

 license for, will often ask someone at another institution for a copy.
 This is small potatoes *but it violates capitalist property relations*.
 We should keep doing it.
-And we should do more things like it (like the quiet waving of fines, for example).
+And we should do more things like it (like the quiet waiving of fines, for example).
 Yes, there are legal options like Interlibrary Loan, and there are options which appear to be illegal on a mass scale (like SciHub).
 But if we want eventually to challenge capitalism on a larger scale, we need to get comfortably challenging, subverting, and